eaasi/user-handbook/source/configuration/creating_environment_recs.rst

 **Definition, Scope, Examples:**

-The open source mobile operating system Android can be run in EAASI, but has very specific requirements for installation media, Environment Options, and configuration to function as expected (compared to the much wider range of emulated hardware options and configuration settings potentially available to create desktop environments).
+The mobile operating system Android can be run in EAASI, but has very specific requirements for installation media, Environment Options, and configuration to function as expected (compared to the much wider range of emulated hardware options and configuration settings potentially available to create desktop environments).

 Specifically, at this point in time Android environments and software can only be used thanks to the `Android-x86 project <https://www.android-x86.org/>`_, which is a community-drive (not officially supported by Google) effort to port the operating system, which is originally designed for mobile processors using the ARM architecture, to the standard desktop PC Intel x86 architecture.
-Using installation media from the Android-x86 project, EAASI users can set up Android environments compatible with the standard/generic x86 processors emulated by QEMU.
+Using installation media from the Android-x86 project, EAASI users can set up Android environments compatible with standard/generic x86 processors emulated by QEMU.

 The following options are recommended (or, where noted, required) in order to build Android-x86-based EAASI Environments.